picsoritdidnthappen/poidh-v3/docs-site/docs/using-poidh/boosting-a-bounty.md

 Funding and verification are connected on poidh.

-When you contribute to an open bounty, your contribution gives you **voting power** over claims submitted to that bounty.
+When you contribute to an open bounty, your contribution gives you **voting power** over confirming the eventual recipient of that bounty.

-[DIAGRAM: Contribution → Larger reward + Voting power]

 This means that people who put money behind an outcome aren't merely passive funders.
 They also have a role in determining whether the people attempting to fulfill that outcome actually succeeded.